-There are several more functions that should be accessible to your office manager and security staff, for the respective unwanted situations will, undoubtedly, be frequent in happening:
+There are several more functions that must be easily accessible to your office manager and security staff:

-They must be able to quickly adjust the system if it fails to identify a person completely (for example, due to poor photo quality) or identifies them incorrectly (for example, by mistaking them for another person).
+They must be able to quickly adjust the system if it fails to identify a person completely (for example, due to poor photo quality) or identifies this person incorrectly (for example, by mistaking him or her for another person).

-As you will have guessed, our product supports both the functions.
+As you will have guessed, our product supports both these functions.

 While working on our product, we also realized the great importance of just another system capability the system administrator must be able to easily access and use: